pearl-n/PrimeDemo/README.md

 # PrimeDemo Microservice

 ## Overview
-This microservice provides a REST API which calculates and returns all prime numbers up to and including a given number.
+This microservice is built in Spring Boot using Maven.
+It provides a REST API which calculates and returns all prime numbers up to and including a given number.

 ## Requirements